Anonymous3244/LSN_review/Reviewer_KZfX.md

 **A3:** Thanks very much for your kind support!

-Following your suggestion, we further conducted experiments for a third PDE (Maxwellian tails model : $u_{xt}+u_x+u^2=0$).
+Following your suggestion, we further conducted experiments for a third PDE (Maxwellian tails model: $u_{xt}+u_x+u^2=0$).
 LSN consistently outperforms other methods in terms of test error.
 These results will be included in the final version.

 <img src=https://github.com/Anonymous3244/LSN_review/blob/main/Fig/maxwell.png width=200 height=150 />